Aletheios42/Aletheios42/README.md

 ### 🤓 Who am I?
 (Briefly):

-- 🔵 I’m currently learning React.js.
+- 🔵 I’m currently working.
 - 👯 I’m looking to collaborate with other developers.
-- 🥅 2024 Goals: Learn to build big projects using more tools and PL.
+- 🥅 2025 Goals: Learn to build big projects using more tools and PL.
-- 📽️ Fun fact 1: I am a Youtuber with +1k Views.
-- 🏊‍♂️ Fun fact 2: I am a part-time Swimming coach.

 <br/>
 <hr>

-### 👦 Github Stats:
+### Github Stats:

 <div align="left">